-Note: pcs will likely replace crmsh in [main] repository in future Ubuntu versions.
+Note: pcs was added to the [main] repository in Ubuntu Lunar Lobster (23.04).

 Ubuntu HA Deprecated Packages

 Packages in this list are only supported by the upstream community.
 All bugs opened against these agents will be forwarded to upstream IF makes sense (affected version is close to upstream).